lant96/serres-map-project/README.md

 © 2026 F/8 Studio.

-The source code, historical reconstructions, and original research content are the intellectual property of F/8 Studio.
+The source code, digital reconstructions, and original research content are the intellectual property of F/8 Studio.

-Archival material remains the property of its respective rights holders and is included solely for research and documentation purposes.
+Access to certain assets, including 3D models and archival resources, may be restricted.